sherrymaooo/INDE577-TIANYIMAO/Supervised learning/README.md

 ---
 ## Supervised learning algorithms <a class="anchor" id="Algorithms"></a>

 Various algorithms and computation techniques are used in supervised machine learning processes.
-Below are brief explanations of some of the most commonly used learning methods, typically calculated through Python:
+Below are brief explanations of models learned in class:

 ### K-Nearest Neighbor <a class="anchor" id="neighbor"></a>
 K-nearest neighbor, also known as the KNN algorithm, is a non-parametric algorithm that classifies data points based on their proximity and association to other available data.
 This algorithm assumes that similar data points can be found near each other.
 As a result, it seeks to calculate the distance between data points, usually through Euclidean distance, and then it assigns a category based on the most frequent category or average.